Sedin-Samson/Documentation/Docs/Jenkins-CICD/jenkins_cicd.md

 ### Common Issues:
 1. **Webhook not triggering**: Check ngrok URL and GitHub webhook configuration
-2. **ECR login failures**: Verify AWS credentials and permissions
+2. **ECR login failures**: Verify your AWS credentials and permissions.
+Also, make sure to update the AWS secret access key and session token frequently ideally every hour since they change dynamically after one hour.
 3. **Docker build failures**: Check Dockerfile.app and build context
-4. **Health check failures**: Verify application starts correctly and responds on port 3000